(1922 – 2019)

 Ojai Studio Artist Video Featuring

 Marta Nelson, one of Ojai’s most beloved artists, passed away peacefully at age 96.
-Marta was a painter, a printmaker and a sculptor in papier mâché.
+She was a painter, a printmaker and a sculptor in papier mâché.
 She was a traditionalist who knew when to bend the rules, an optimist who felt compelled to paint something beautiful, a citizen of the world who strongly believed that artists have a mission: to use the arts as a vehicle for peace.

-Marta reveled in the camaraderie of other artists.
+Marta Nelson reveled in the camaraderie of other artists.
 She dedicated her life to community, establishing art programs that continue to this day.
 Among her legacy, is the cofounding of the prestigious Ojai Studio Artist (OSA) Tour along with fellow artists Gayel Childress and Bert Collins.
 Established in 1984, OSA is a highly respected group of artists that open their studios annually the second weekend in October, with mini tours throughout the year.

 Marta became an active member of the Art Center as soon as she moved to town, establishing the figure drawing class in 1982 that continues to this day.
 Prior to co-founding OSA, Gayel along with the help of Marta and Bert, resurrected the Fine Art Branch at the Ojai Art Center.
 The art center is the longest continuously-operating, multi-disciplinary center serving the arts in the State of California.
 The building, originally conceived by Dr. Charles Butler in 1936, was designed by renowned architect Austen Pierpont at a cost of $17,000.
 The building was dedicated in 1939.
 By the early 1980s the center was in desperate need of repair.